ICHEC-learn/intro-to-linux/_episodes/04-useful-tools.md

 ~~~
 {: .output}

 As you can see, it prints the output of the file to the terminal output.
+On Linux systems themselves, you can type
+`tac`, which will do the reverse.

 Most of the time though, files tend to be
 longer than a line.
 So, there is another command called `less` which opens a new window in which you can view the file.
 You can exit by pressing `Q`, and search for a word using `/word`.
 Let's try for `hamlet.txt`, which is several
 thousand lines long.